Sex work decriminalisation resources

 Skip listen and sharing tools

-What laws have changed
+What laws and requirements have changed?

 The Victorian Government is decriminalising sex work to achieve better public health and human rights outcomes.